 - Medium to Medium Well is between 145-150 degrees

-- Finally, remove the steaks from the skillet and place them on a cutting board.
-Cover them loosely with foil and allow them to rest at least 10 minutes before serving.
-Top with butter and garnish with fresh rosemary if desired.
+- Remove the steaks from the skillet and place them on a cutting board.
+Cover them loosely with foil and allow them to rest for 5-10 minutes before serving.
+Top with butter and garnish with fresh herbs, if desired.

 LET’S CONNECT!